Does Scientific Writing Converge to U.S. English? Evidence from Generative AI-Assisted Publications: Robustness

-The left side of Supplementary Figure \ref{fig:thresh_effect} presents estimation results of linguistic similarity convergence across alternative keyword thresholds.
-For each threshold, the core result of convergence in similarity between non-U.S. GenAI-assisted publications and U.S. publications holds.
+The right side of Appendix Figure \ref{fig:thresh_effect} presents estimation results of linguistic similarity convergence across these alternative keyword thresholds.
+For each threshold, the core result of greater convergence in linguistic similarity between non-U.S. GenAI-assisted publications and the U.S. corpus holds, relative to non-U.S. and non-GenAI-assisted publications.
 The variation in magnitudes across thresholds likely reflects differences in field composition and writing conventions among publications with stronger versus weaker GenAI signals.
-Importantly, these differences do not alter our main conclusion that convergence is robust to alternative keyword definitions.
+Importantly, these differences do not alter our main conclusion that convergence is robust to alternative keyword thresholds.

-\paragraph{Stricter Number of Keyword Thresholds} The baseline estimation classifies a publication as GenAI-assisted if at least one GenAI-linked keyword appears in its title or abstract.
-This definition maximizes sensitivity to early stylistic shifts.
-However, it may also capture publications where such language reflects author(s) unqiue writing style rather than genuine GenAI assistance.
-We address this concern by implement a stricter criterion that requires at least two distinct GenAI-related terms to be present.
-Under this definition, publications flagged only by a single keyword are excluded from the sample.
+\paragraph{Alternative Keyword Threshold Restrictions} The baseline estimation classifies a publication as GenAI-assisted if at least one GenAI-linked keyword appears in its title or abstract.
+This definition maximizes sensitivity to early stylistic shifts, but may also capture publications where such language reflects author(s) unique writing style rather than genuine GenAI assistance.
+We examine this directly by implementing a stricter criterion that requires at least two distinct GenAI-related terms present.
+Publications flagged only by a single keyword are excluded from the sample.
 This robustness test ensures that our findings are not driven by marginal cases where GenAI-linked keywords appear without reflecting systematic adoption of GenAI writing support.
-Convergence that persists under stricter definitions provides additional evidence that the observed effects capture meaningful GenAI-related shifts in linguistic style rather than noise from spurious single-word matches.
+Convergence that persists under this stricter definition provides additional support that the observed effects capture meaningful GenAI-related shifts in linguistic style rather than noise from spurious single-word matches.